Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 560 will be 3% quicker than the Radeon HD 4890 1GB in general, because of its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 560 should theoretically be a small bit better than the Radeon HD 4890 1GB in general. (explain)

-Texel RateThe GeForce GTX 560 will be a small bit (approximately 13%) better at AF than the Radeon HD 4890 1GB. (explain)
+Texel RateThe GeForce GTX 560 should be a bit (approximately 13%) better at texture filtering than the Radeon HD 4890 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison